 Audio Term Confusion

 There is much confusion in our audio world.
 It is confusion over the meaning of certain acoustical terms.
-They are commonly used terms and they are consistently not understood.
-Some of this misunderstanding is a natural occurring thing when one is dealing with terms and their meanings.
-Some of this misunderstanding is intention and caused by companies that produce room acoustic products.
+They have commonly used terms and they are consistently not understood.
+Some of this misunderstanding is a naturally occurring thing when one is dealing with terms and their meanings.
+Some of this misunderstanding is the intention and caused by companies that produce room acoustic products.

 Low Frequency Abuse

 Why does this occur?
-Most of this confusion is fueled by room acoustic products companies that are trying to sell room acoustic products to the uniformed.
-It is appealing to someone who has not done their homework to buy a box of foam and place it in his room corner to act as a “bass trap”.
-The only thing trapped in this example is the customers money.
+Most of this confusion is fueled by room acoustic products companies that are trying to sell room acoustic products to the uninformed.
+It is appealing to someone who has not done their homework to buy a box of foam and place it in his room corner to act like a “bass trap”.
+The only thing trapped in this example is the customer’s money.
 It takes 11.3′ of foam to absorb a 100 cycle wavelength completely.
-What chance does foam have against a low frequency, 40 Hz. wave that is 28′ long.
+What chance does foam have against a low frequency, 40 Hz? a wave that is 28′ long.
 The answer is none at all.

 Middle Frequency Products

-Most room acoustic products companies manufacture products to absorb or diffuse low, middle range through high, middle ranges.
+Most room acoustic products companies manufacture products to absorb or diffuse low, middle-range through high, middle ranges.
 This represents the frequency ranges from 100 Hz.- 6,000 Hz.
 This is their area of focus from a manufacturing and marketing perspective.
-This is where their research and development monies are focused.
-There are some well designed technologies for this frequency range.
-However, they have forgotten about the most important one: low frequency absorption.
+This is where their research and development monies are focused on.
+There are some well-designed technologies for this frequency range.
+However, they have forgotten about the most important one: low-frequency absorption.

 Low Frequency Energy